safaris since 1995

 Bale Mountain National Park

-Located in the Bale Mountains, the Bale Mountain National Park has wild alpine scenery that has around a dozen endemic birds living on the slopes, as well as the Ethiopian Wolf and a mountain nyala.
-The second highest peak in Ethiopia, Mount Tullo Deemtu is found here.
+Located in the Bale Mountains, the Bale Mountain National Park has wild alpine scenery that has around a dozen endemic birds living on the slopes.
+It is the best place to view the rare endemic, the Ethiopian Wolf, the world’s rarest canid.
+The park is the location of the country’s second highest peak, Mount Tullo Deemtu.

-The Bale Mountains were formed from volcanic lava around 10 million years ago, and glacial activity only stopped 2,000 years ago; in extremely cold winters, snowfall is sometimes seen.
+The Bale Mountains were formed from volcanic lava around 10 million years ago, and glacial activity only stopped 2,000 years ago.
+In extremely cold winters, it even snows.
 The main habitats here are juniper-hagenia woodland, Afro-montane forest and Afro-alpine moorland.

 To the north of the park a small extension protects Mount Gaysay, and Lake Bassasso along with its river.
-With mountain nyala, Menelik’s bushbuck and at least one pack of Ethiopian wolf, this is a good place to go if you have little time.
-Birds are found in the marshy areas that are normally associated with the plateaux.
+This is a good place to see mountain nyala, Menelik’s bushbuck and at least one wolf pack.
+You can locate many bird species in the marshy areas, which are normally associated with the plateaus.

-The Web River Valley has a moorland cover and has many small rodents living in the abundant flowers; Ethiopian wolves live here in fairly large numbers, as this is ideal territory for them.
-Rock hyrax (not dissimilar to the hyrax found on Table Mountain, Cape Town) are often observed on a natural rock bridge over the Danka River, and there is a pretty waterfall at the confluence of the Web and Wolla rivers.
+The Web River Valley has a moorland cover and has many small rodents living in the abundant flowers; indigenous wolves live here in fairly large numbers, as this is ideal territory for them.
+Rock hyrax (not dissimilar to the hyrax found on Table Mountain, Cape Town) are often observed on a natural rock bridge over the Danka River.
+There is a pretty waterfall at the confluence of the Web and Wolla rivers.

-The Sanetti Plateau is thought to be the world’s largest expanse of Afro-alpine moorland, and displays a high number of endemic species as the habitats are isolated from other area, being confined to the highest altitudes on the highest mountains in east Africa.
-The largest population of the Ethiopian wolf is found here, as well as the golden jackal, klipspringer and endemic giant molerat.
+The Sanetti Plateau is the world’s largest expanse of Afro-alpine moorland.
+Many endemic species live here since this high altitude habitat is effectively an ‘island’ - isolated from other areas in East Africa.
+The largest population of the wolf is found here, as well as the golden jackal, klipspringer and endemic giant molerat.
 There are a few other endemic small burrowing rodents.
-The red-hot poker is found in vast fields here, as well as giant lobelia which can grow to 3 m high and have corky bark and waxen leaves that withstand freezing temperatures.
-There are a number of tarns (small post-glacial lakes) which attract endemic birds and waterfowl, and look beautiful under a clear blue sky.
+There are vast fields of red-hot poker.
+As well as giant lobelia which can grow to 3 m high.
+They have a distinctive corky bark and waxen leaves that withstand freezing temperatures.
+There are a number of tarns (small post-glacial lakes) which attract endemic birds and waterfowl, which look beautiful under a clear blue sky.

-The Ethiopian Wolf can also be found in the Simien Mountains.
+Although easier to view in Bale NP, these indigenous wolves can also be found in lower numbers in the Simien Mountains.